Kentucky Medicaid members may participate in PDS who currently receive or are eligible for services through these waiver programs:

 Home and Community-Based Waiver 2 (HCB) targets assistance for those with aging-related and/or physical disabilities.

-Supports for Community Living Waiver (SCL) is designed to target assistance for individuals with intellectual or developmental disabilities.
-There is a waiting list for allocation of this waiver to an individual; placement within this waiting list is determined by the Department for Behavioral Health, Developmental, and Intellectual Disabilities.
+Supports for Community Living Waiver (SCL) targets assistance for those with intellectual or developmental disabilities.
+There is a waiting list for allocation of this waiver to individuals.
+Placement on the waiting list is determined by the Department for Behavioral Health, Developmental and Intellectual Disabilities.
 This waiver may provide residential accommodations.